mbachmann/spring-boot-todo-app/README.md

 ### Create a docker-compose-h2-traefik-v3.yml file

-The installation ofthe reverse proxy Traefik V3 on a linux server is described here: [README.md](traefik/README.md)
+The installation of the reverse proxy Traefik V3 on a linux server is described here: [README.md](traefik/README.md)

 The _docker-compose-h2.yml_ contains one service with the name _todo-app-h2_.
 The environment variables are used for defining the application name and with active spring profiles.